Trabzonspor: Rivalries with Istanbul’s “Big Three”

-Trabzonspor’s rivalries with Istanbul’s “big three”—Fenerbahçe, Galatasaray, and Beşiktaş—are deeply rooted in Turkish football history, but their rivalry with Fenerbahçe stands out as the most intense.
+Trabzonspor has had rivalries with Istanbul’s “big three”: Fenerbahçe, Galatasaray, and Beşiktaş.

 The rivalry with Fenerbahçe began in the 1974 Turkish Cup, but it escalated during the 1995–96 season when Trabzonspor lost a critical home match late in the season, surrendering the league title to Fenerbahçe.
 This moment remains a painful memory for Trabzonspor fans.
 Tensions reached a boiling point again in the 2010–11 season when the two clubs competed fiercely for the league title.
 While Fenerbahçe secured the championship, 2011 Turkish football match-fixing allegations led to Fenerbahçe’s European ban, allowing Trabzonspor to make their first UEFA Champions League appearance.
 The rivalry is fueled by these high-stakes battles, off-field controversies, and the passionate fan bases of both teams, making it one of the most heated in Turkish football.

 The rivalry with Galatasaray began in Trabzonspor’s inaugural top-flight season in 1974–75.
 Over the years, this rivalry has been defined by competitive matches and the contrasting identities of the clubs, with Trabzonspor representing the Anatolian heartland against Galatasaray’s Istanbul dominance.
 While the intensity doesn’t match that of Fenerbahçe, matches between these two teams remain highly anticipated.

 Trabzonspor’s rivalry with Beşiktaş also dates back to the 1970s, with their first league meeting in 1974.
 While not as fiery as the Fenerbahçe rivalry, the competition with Beşiktaş is characterized by hard-fought matches and the shared ambition to challenge for top honors in Turkish football.

 Although Trabzonspor shares rivalries with all three Istanbul giants, the conflict with Fenerbahçe is unparalleled in its history, drama, and impact, solidifying it as the club’s most significant rivalry.